acidmasculinity/acidmasculinity.github.io/_sources/psychology/festinger.md

 ---
+authors:
+  - Festinger, Leon
+  - Riecken, Henry
-authors: Festinger, Leon; Riecken, Henry; and Schachter, Stanley
+  - Schachter, Stanley
 title: "When Prophecy Fails: Social and Psychological Study of a Modern Group That Predicted the Destruction of the World"
 ---